The Best High Interest Rate Online Savings Accounts

-Once, at age 19, I had to borrow money from a friend in order to pay my tab at dinner after my debit card was declined.
+During my young adult haze, one particularly memorable moment was when I had to borrow money from a friend in order to pay my tab at dinner after my debit card was declined.
 And I had a job.
 Two jobs, actually, which meant I should’ve had money in my account.

 THANK GOD I didn’t have a credit card at that point in my life.
 Since I didn’t track my spending, I had no clue that I’d spent everything I’d earned and would have zero dollars until my next paycheck.
 You guys, that was dumb.
 Dumb, dumb, dumb.
 P.S.
 I did pay my friend back and was super embarrassed about it.
 Although, in retrospect, not embarrassed enough to ya know, start tracking my spending or anything…

 How Many Savings Accounts Should I Have?

 As many as you want!
 The more the merrier!
 I have so many accounts that my accounts have accounts!
 Ok not really.
 But I do have several savings accounts, which help me stay organized and remind me what I’m supposed to be using my money for and where it’s supposed to go.
 Note to self: I don’t know how many times I have to remind you of this, but you do not have a savings account titled “Bags of Cheetos I Buy At The Gas Station Because If I Don’t Put Them On The Grocery List It Means I Didn’t Really Buy/Eat Them.”